joaofgoncalves/ThermalRaster/README.md

 ## Working with thermal data

-Start by extract the thermal data (in degrees Celsius):
+Start by extracting the thermal data (in degrees Celsius):

 ``` r
 temp <- flir_raw_to_thermal(image_path, exiftool_path)